Grant applications due October 14

 - students with FWT positions that are volunteer or offer low pay

-Note: Students deferring FWT to the summer who anticipate that they will need funding should apply for a grant in the fall application process.
+Note: Students deferring FWT to the summer who anticipate that they will need funding should apply for a grant in the fall application process as there is only one grant review cycle.

 While all students are invited to apply, students with high financial need will be given preference for most grants.

 In order to keep all grant applications in a similar format, all FWT Grant applications must be submitted through the one online form.
 The only things that need to be submitted are the one completed form and a recommendation.
-Recommendations are not required for first-year students.
+Recommendations are not required for first-term or new transfer students.
 Please follow directions carefully and answer all questions clearly.

 You will be asked to provide all of the following in your grant application: